@GwtCompatible public final class Objects extends Object

 special handling; their hash codes are based on identity and not contents.

-This is useful for implementing Object.hashCode()
+This is useful for implementing Object.hashCode().
+For example,

-, one could write:
+z, one could write:

 public int hashCode() {